twolinin/longphase/README.md

 # LongPhase
-LongPhase is an ultra-fast program for simultaneously co-phasing SNPs and SVs by using Nanopore and PacBio long reads.
+LongPhase is an ultra-fast program for simultaneously co-phasing SNPs (include small indel) and SVs by using Nanopore and PacBio long reads.
 It is capable of producing nearly chromosome-scale haplotype blocks by using Nanpore ultra-long reads without the need for additional trios, chromosome conformation, and strand-seq data.
 On an 8-core machine, LongPhase can finish phasing a human genome in 10-20 minutes.

 ---
 - [Installation](#installation)